paper-codes/2023-TQuantum/README.md

 # 2023-TQuantum
-Source code for the publication available at ACM Transactions on Quantum Computing.
-To appear.
+Source code for the submission to journal ACM Transactions on Quantum Computing.